 Every successful return to work program is based on productive and positive relationships in an organization.
 When all stakeholders understand their roles and responsibilities, these relationships are easy to develop.
 Stakeholders include the employer, the injured worker, co-workers and the WCB.

 What Is My Role as an Employer in a Return to Work Program?

 As the employer, you are responsible to:

-- Offer meaningful and productive modified or alternate duties that are safe and within the worker’s functional abilities
+- Offer safe and suitable modified or alternate duties that are within the worker’s functional abilities

 - Outline the process your staff are to follow if they are injured at work.

-The most successful Return to Work programs are those where the employer also has a designated contact person or Return to Work Coordinator.
+The most successful return to work plans are those where the employer also has a designated contact person or return to work coordinator.
 This individual is the single point of contact with the WCB to ensure consistent handling and timely intervention.

 What Is the Role of the WCB?

 The WCB is here to work with you while you develop your return to work program.
 We are committed to providing a positive experience for you and your staff to ensure a timely and successful return to work.
 We will:

 - Provide you (the employer) with the injured or ill worker’s functional abilities as soon as they are known